 To obtain a learner permit, road test, or renew their driving license in New York, you’ve to follow some steps and present the necessary documents to the DMV.
-Although there’s an option to submit applications online, some procedures require that you schedule a New York DMV appointment and visit in-person.
+Although there’s an option to submit applications online, there are several procedures on how to schedule a New York DMV appointment.

 In NY, you can schedule a DMV appointment for three different scenarios: